pfptcommunity/pfptcommunity/README.md

-# Proofpoint API code snippets
+# Proofpoint Community API samples

 Proofpoint APIs can be used to manage and gather information from the Proofpoint solutions.
 Below code snippets and reference help you get started with these lovely APIs.